jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 - we get a string of text back from google, not your utterances ...

-- WAKE WORD MODE: shuts DOWN by default in 15 secs.. supports 15 sec/30/60/infinite - speaks softly 'RENT-A-HAL' each 30 seconds while in wake mode as pravicy guard/reminder
+- WAKE WORD MODE: shuts DOWN by default in 15 secs.. supports 15 sec/30/60/infinite - speaks softly 'RENT-A-HAL' each 30 seconds while in wake mode as privacy guard/reminder
 ========================================================================================================

 install some language models inside gpt4all